r-grandorder/tri-hermes/en/pages/heiankyo.md

 Just an Oni… did you omit a detail…?

 **Ibaraki Douji:**
-Trying to swindle me with nonsense…You’re despicable, Tsunaaa! !
+Trying to swindle me with nonsense…You’re despicable, Tsunaaa!!

 **Man with a Long Sword:**
 How dizzying&mdash;